Ebenezer Farrand

-Ebenezer Farrand (1803 – March 17, 1873) was an American Commodore that served the Confederate States Navy and was notable for his service at the Battle of Drewry's Bluff as well as his ship construction at Selma, Alabama.
+Ebenezer Farrand (1803 – March 17, 1873) was an American Commodore that served in the Confederate States Navy and was notable for his service at the Battle of Drewry's Bluff as well as his ship construction at Selma, Alabama.

 Biography

-Early Military Career
+Early military career

-Ebenezer Farrand was born on 1803 in New York City.
+Ebenezer Farrand was born in 1803 in New York City.
 He later moved to New Jersey and entered service of the United States Navy on March 4, 1823, as a midshipman's warrant.
 He was promoted to midshipman in 1829 and initially commanded the newly constructed USS Ariel in 1831 before commanding the USS Falmouth in 1851.
 Due to his naval actions, he was promoted to commander on July 10, 1854.